 Discounted customers have more than double the churn rate than those who weren’t given a discount, so giving a may shorten the average customer lifecycle.
 Oftentimes, discounts bring in new customers who only make one purchase.
 If you look at the graph below, which is broken down by the level of discount, you’ll notice a strong correlation of churn increasing as the discount level increases.

 Part of the reason we love a recurring revenue model is because we can predict growth.
-However, once you start discounting, it becomes increasingly complicated to predict.
+However, once you start discounting, it becomes increasingly complicated to predict as your value proposition is compromised and customer loyalty is not consistent across your customer base.
 Customers that are acquired with a discount are more likely to churn, but it’s more difficult to know when they will do so, making growth unpredictable.

 How to add value to your discounts

 There are multiple ways you can appeal to customers without discounting.
 Here are three different tactics that are more effective than discounting for the long term.